31 Jul 18

 - Fruits and vegetables high in anti-inflammatory properties -- Adding more fruits and vegetables to your diet can help reduce inflammation and add vitamins and minerals to your diet that you may not realize you’re missing.
 Blueberries, blackberries, pineapple, carrots, beets, and dark leafy greens all provide strong support against inflammation.

 - Foods rich in omega-3 fatty acids -- Research has shown that a diet rich in omega-3 fatty acids can prevent or slow heart disease.
 There are also reports that indicate high doses of the supplement may reduce the redness, scaling, itching, as well as other symptoms reported with guttate psoriasis, and may help reduce inflammation for those with psoriatic arthritis.
 It’s important to talk to your doctor before starting oil supplements, as they can increase bleeding risk and may harm those already on Warfarin or other blood thinners.

 Remember: changes in diet won’t “magically cure” psoriasis, but avoiding questionable foods may reduce inflammation, and adding in healthier options may offer immune support.
 Not only that, but a healthier diet may help reduce some symptoms of depression and boost the hormones related to better sleep -- a problem which many who have psoriasis already struggle with.
-For those living with plaque psoriasis, Prosoria™ may be the help you’ve been seeking.
+For those living with plaque psoriasis looking for natural remedies for psoriasis, Prosoria™ may be the help you’ve been seeking.
 Prosoria™ is an effective and safe combination treatment system made from pro-botanicals, including turmeric.
 It’s vegan and is steroid-free, paraben-free, and fragrance-free.
-If you have questions about Prosoria™, please email us at firstname.lastname@example.org, or visit us on Facebook or Twitter.
+If you have questions about Prosoria™, please email us at email@example.com, or visit us on Facebook or Twitter.